top of page

 How Kali and Jeet Kune Do Prepare Men for Workplace Power Dynamics

-The shove in the hallway becomes public criticism in meetings.
-The locker-room humiliation becomes quiet reputation damage.
-The schoolyard exclusion becomes strategic isolation from opportunity.
+Most men assume that bullying ends in high school.
+Unfortunately, it doesn’t.
+Bullying evolves.
+The shove in the hallway transforms into public criticism during meetings.
+The locker-room humiliation shifts to quiet reputation damage.
+The schoolyard exclusion becomes strategic isolation from opportunities.

-And this is where serious martial training becomes more than physical conditioning.
+The tactics mature, but the psychology remains the same.
+This is where serious martial training becomes more than just physical conditioning.

 Workplace Bullying vs. Conflict: Know the Difference

-Conflict is direct and mutual.
-Bullying is asymmetrical and predatory.
+Understanding the difference between conflict and bullying is crucial.
+Conflict is direct and mutual, while bullying is asymmetrical and predatory.

 • Public undermining